gphat/omg/_posts/2019-04-09-case-method-better-monitoring-for-humans.md

 Keep the other parts of CASE in mind when dealing with these situations.
 Being temporary doesn’t remove the need for thoughtfulness.

 # Evaluated
 The changes — new code, new infra, or new… whatever — to our systems introduce new forms of failure (Cook, 3).[^4] Do we still trust that this alert works as expected?
+Having sharp, recent mental models of your systems and experience responding to some alerts to aid [anticipatory thinking](https://www.getrevue.co/profile/resilience/issues/resilience-roundup-anticipatory-thinking-issue-27-168981) is a key part of a [learning organization](https://en.wikipedia.org/wiki/Learning_organization).
+Because the faults in our systems will continue to evolve, so must we.

-As such, we need to regularly evaluate the performance of each alert to ensure that the attributes of CASE are maintained.
+We need to regularly evaluate the performance of each alert to ensure they work the way that we expect.
 Listen up management, you can have a strong impact helping your team establish this!

-Here is some guidance on how to do evaluation:
+Here are some ideas for how to do evaluation:

+* Leverage [chaos engineering](https://principlesofchaos.org/), [game days](https://www.gremlin.com/community/tutorials/how-to-run-a-gameday/), or other forms of testing to ensure that alerts do what you expect.
+You can do this within your team without the process of larger incident management machinery!
 * Include collection of data about all relevant alerts that participated in incidents are part of your incident management program.
 Flag help, harm, irrelevance, confusion and more.
 Use this as feedback.
 * Healthy alerts fire on occasion and are well exercised.
 Verify that all the links work and point to relevant context, etc.
 * Alerts that never fire or that fire frequently are unhealthy.
 Improve or eliminate these.
 Be wary of both overload and underload!
 * Keep an expiration timestamp on alerts.
 If an alert expires, reevaluate it against CASE and update the timestamp.
 Think of this as a freshness date and review with your team regularly.
-* Leverage [chaos engineering](https://principlesofchaos.org/), [game days](https://www.gremlin.com/community/tutorials/how-to-run-a-gameday/), or other forms of testing to ensure that alerts do what you expect.
-You can do this within your team without the process of larger incident management machinery!
 * Make improvement of alerts easy.
 Use monitoring as code and keep your alerts in a Git repository.
 Pull requests help you involve the team as well and you get history for past experiences.
 This may help remove fear of changing the alert or getting sign off from those that “own” it.
 * Allow feedback on alerts, even if it’s just a quick [Google Form](https://www.google.com/forms/about/) so that responders can signal an alert being unhelpful or noisy.
 Put a link or call to action in the body of your alert and review the feedback regularly.
 * Establish team norms that those on call have time in their schedule to improve on call during slow periods.
 Try and leave things better than when you found them!